SLDS and Virtual Instruction FAQ

 - Clarified instructor responsibility to adjust availability windows for Carmen quizzes so as not to conflict with students' extended time.

 - Added guidance for accommodating students approved for alternative formats, test assistants, or assitive technology for exams.

 Q: As I am adapting my course materials for virtual instruction, what should I be considering with regards to disability access?
 How do I best support my students?

-We acknowledge the significant effort required to quickly adapt your courses to online instruction.
+We acknowledge the significant effort required to quickly adapt your courses to virtual instruction.
 We want to collaborate with you to ensure that access for students with disabilities is maintained through this transition.
-Some students may encounter disability-related barriers with online instruction or assessment (e.g. students who use assistive technology, students with medical limitations on screen usage).
+Some students may encounter disability-related barriers with virtual instruction or assessment (e.g. students who use assistive technology, students with medical limitations on screen usage).
 SLDS staff are available for consultation regarding best practices and accessibility.
-(Phone: 614-292-3307; VP: 614-500-4445; Email: email@example.com).
+(Phone: 614-292-3307; VP: 614-500-4445; Email: firstname.lastname@example.org).

 SLDS has updated our accommodation documents and instructions for virtual instruction.
 To learn more, visit our How to Implement Accommodations page.